 The United States is one of those countries that people just think they know, even if they’ve never set foot on the soil.
 Many preconceived ideas about the country’s culture, landscape, and social systems come from today’s wide reaching media and the global diffusion of American music, movies, and television shows.
-In honor of July 4th, and the country’s 245th birthday in 2021, we’d like to dispel some of the most popular myths we hear about the U.S. (And if you’re an American, this could be great info to pass on to your international colleagues!)
+In honor of July 4th, we’d like to dispel some of the most popular myths we hear about the U.S. (And if you’re an American, this could be great info to pass on to your international colleagues!)

 Myth #1: Americans are rude and inconsiderate.

 Reality: The American culture values frankness and honesty in communication.
 This, however, is not an excuse for disrespect.

 Tip: Americans are very direct when circumstances or opinions are positive.
 However, they actually tend toward a slightly indirect style when there is a need to provide negative feedback.
 As a result, Americans most often give negative feedback in a “sandwich form.”
 For example, first they say something positive (the bread).
 Then they insert the critique (the meat).
 Finally, they end on a positive note (the bread).
 Being honest and direct in this way is highly appreciated and considered constructive.
 It also emphasizes practicality and optimism, two other important values.

 Myth #2: Relationships in the U.S. are superficial.

 Reality: U.S. Americans often develop relationships that are transactional and practical.
 So, as long as there is a mutual benefit between two parties, a relationship exists.
 When this mutual interest goes away, the relationship may as well.